Use these links to navigate through the page:

 Finance is one of seven majors offered through FSU’s College of Business’ Ph.D. in Business Administration.
-The major admits two or three candidates each fall, and the program takes five years to complete.
+The major admits three or four candidates each fall, and the program takes five years to complete.

 - Emphasizes investments, corporate finance, financial institutions and markets